cbsteh/Goodness-of-fit-model-indexes-for-Excel/README.md

 Contact: christeh@yahoo.com; www.christopherteh.com

-Initial release: June 6, 2019
+Initial Release: June 6, 2019

-MIT-licensed:
+Updated: June 30, 2019

+MIT -licensed:
 *  Free to use, copy, share, and modify
 *  Give credit to the developer somewhere in your software code or documentation